Admissions Blog

 Sandy Clingman is an independent educational consultant and founder of BetterCollegeChoices.com.
 She writes about the college admissions process to enlighten and encourage college-bound students from all backgrounds as they find their place in higher education.

-Filed Under: Advice & Analysis, Applications, Common Application, Extracurricular Activities, Interviews, Resume, Teacher Recommendations
+Filed Under: Advice & Analysis, Applications, Common App, Extracurricular Activities, Interviews, Resume, Teacher Recommendations

 Related posts:

-How and Why ZeeMee Updated Your 2017-18 College Admissions Video Common App introduces an improvement that largely goes unnoticed The ‘reading advantage’ in college admissions Yale finds creative use of technology opens new possibilities for admissions
+How and Why ZeeMee Updated Your 2017-18 College Admissions Video Common App introduces an improvement that largely goes unnoticed What Needs to Change in College Admissions 5 Smart Summer Tips for Wise Rising Seniors

 Subscribe to our mailing list